Updated: Apr 17

 Misunderstanding #6: This is too complex and convoluted.

-An educated society cannot afford to ignore the primacy of consciousness.
+An educated society cannot afford to ignore the possibility of the primacy of consciousness.